0xwaya/web3-4dummies/README.md

 # web3-4dummies

-a quick clone and installation of a web3 dapp powered by Alchemy
+a quick clone and installation guide using create-web3-dapp  by Alchemy